home-assistant/home-assistant.io/source/_integrations/evohome.markdown

 In Home Assistant schema, all this is done via a combination of `HVAC_MODE` and `PRESET_MODE` (but also see the state attributes `systemModeStatus` and `setpointStatus`, below).

-## Service Handlers
+## Service Calls

 This integration provide service calls to expose the full functionality of evohome beyond the limitations of Home Assistant's standardised schema.
-Mostly, this is with having specified durations of mode changes, after which time the entities revert to **Auto** or **FollowSchedule**.
+Mostly, this relates to specifying the duration of mode changes, after which time the entities revert to **Auto** or **FollowSchedule** (for locations and zones, respectively).

 ### evohome.set_system_mode